Techwraith/such/README.md

 passes args to vim

-## such status, such commit, such add, such clone, such remote, such mv, such rm, etc...
+## such status, such commit, such add, such clone, such remote, such mv, such rm, such log, such loge, etc...

 ```
 $ such <git-command> [args]